 Mortgage Valuation:

 When you are taking out a mortgage, your lender will carry out an assessment of the property to make sure it is worth what you are paying, known as their Valuation.
 This evaluation can range from simply driving past the house all the way up to an in-depth inspection by a specialist valuer.
 Ultimately its sole purpose is to determine whether or not the property merits granting you a mortgage.
-Most lenders no longer charge for their basic valuation but do check to see if your lender is implementing a fee for this.
+Most lenders no longer charge for their basic valuation but do check to see if your lender is charging a fee for this.

 Homebuyer Report: